bryan15/SmartSOCKSProxy/readme.md

 However, there is one case where SmartSOCKSProxy needs help: if you try to reach a DNS name which does not exist in the local-configured DNS, but the application resolves the DNS to an IP before opening the connection, it will fail on DNS resolution.
-IE: This all happens before SmartSOCKSProxy is contacted, so there's nothing SimpleSOCKSProxy can do about it.
+IE: This all happens before SmartSOCKSProxy is contacted, so there's nothing SmartSOCKSProxy can do about it.

 To avoid this, we augment the local DNS with the missing DNS entries, or add them to /etec/hosts.

 ## Scenarios / Use Cases

-SimpleSOCKSProxy is best understood through its use cases.
+SmartSOCKSProxy is best understood through its use cases.

 ### Connect to IP Address, Direct